ramigs/strapi-nuxt-article/strapi-nuxt.md

 Nuxt app that will serve as the fronted that will access Strapi for authentication purposes.

-Strapi exposes the endpoints required

-We'll be using Nuxt's [Auth Module](https://auth.nuxtjs.org/), which is zero-boilerplate authentication module support for Nuxt. the official authentication module for Nuxt.
+We'll be using Nuxt's [Auth Module](https://auth.nuxtjs.org/), which is the official zero-boilerplate authentication module for Nuxt.js.

 This guide builds on top of Chimezie Enyinnaya's excellent [tutorial](https://www.digitalocean.com/community/tutorials/implementing-authentication-in-nuxtjs-app),